 What makes the Steve Hicks School of Social Work different from other top-ten schools?

 The Steve Hicks School of Social Work offers an incredible learning environment that promotes the growth of each and every student.
 Although it is a part of one of the largest universities in the nation, the school offers a “small community” environment where one-on-one attention is the norm.
 At the same time, you get to take advantage of all the resources of a research one institution, including opportunities for research, scholarship, and a large faculty with diverse research interests.

 What is the average cost of tuition for a semester?

-Updated tuition and fees information can be found through the Office of Student Financial Services.
+Updated tuition and fees information can be found through the Office of Financial Aid.

 Are transcripts required from the school where I received my undergraduate degree?